juhasev/sample-ninja-help/integrations-research-defender.md

 ### Configuration

-You must enable Research Defender for each sub-panel you like to protect.
-Visit **Sub Panels -> Manager -> Settings -> Security**
+You'll need to enable Research Defender for each sub-panel you like to protect.
+Visit **Sub Panels -> Manager -> Settings -> Security**.
+You may only block duplicates and any registering panelists with security issues.
+This may be sufficient if you are building a brand-new panel.
+Enable project security for all existing meetings.

+> There is no need to configure the maximum fraud score.
+It is automatically set to 30, the optimal setting for all panels.

 ### Cost and service credits